Skip to main content

 Permitting

-Elevation and rebuild permitting is actually more straightforward than 49% rule projects because the finished structure will be fully FEMA-compliant.
-No threshold calculations, no scope limitations.
+Elevation and rebuild permitting is more straightforward than 49% rule projects because the finished structure will be fully FEMA-compliant.
+A final Elevation Certificate confirms compliance; for properties near zone boundaries, a LOMA or LOMR application can reclassify flood risk and lower insurance costs permanently.

 3-6 months